Pandemic worsening here and beyond

 Like in Monroe County, the coronavirus pandemic is worsening in many parts of the country.

-The St. Louis Metropolitan Pandemic Task Force, which is made up of physicians and healthcare professionals from the area’s largest healthcare systems, said Monday that staffed hospital beds in the St. Louis metro area – which includes the metro east – are 90 percent full and 91 percent of ICU beds are full.
+The St. Louis Metropolitan Pandemic Task Force, which is made up of physicians and healthcare professionals from the area’s largest healthcare systems, said this week that staffed hospital beds in the St. Louis metro area – which includes the metro east – are very near to max capacity.

 “When we look at capacity, we look at the number of beds we can staff, not the number of beds that we have,” Dr. Alex Garza of the Pandemic Task Force said.